luckymarmot/API-Flow/src/README.md

 - **response -** this TypedStore holds all the shared responses of the Api.
 - **auth -** this TypedStore holds all the shared authentication methods of the Api.
 We **require** that all authentication methods used in the Api be store in this TypedStore.
-- **variable -** this TypedStore holds all the the shared variables of the Api.
+- **variable -** this TypedStore holds all the shared variables of the Api.
 Variables are contextual constraints that cannot be represented by a JSON Schema.
-Variables change behavior together based on a environment name.
+Variables change behavior together based on an environment name.
 This is used in Paw and Postman to represent environment variables, where you can switch between different environments.
 - **interface -** this TypedStore holds all the shared interfaces that are used throughout the Api.
   These interfaces can be used to describe features that are shared across multiple resources,